HazyResearch/meerkat/README.md

 new_col: ImageColumn = dp["image"][10:20]
 ```

-**`DataPanel` supports `map`, `update` and `filter` operations.**  When training and evaluating our models, we often perform operations on each example in our dataset (*e.g.* compute a model's prediction on each example, tokenize each sentence, compute a model's embedding for each example) and store them .
+**`DataPanel`s support `map`, `update` and `filter` operations.**  When training and evaluating our models, we often perform operations on each example in our dataset (*e.g.* compute a model's prediction on each example, tokenize each sentence, compute a model's embedding for each example) and store them .
 The `DataPanel` makes it easy to perform these operations and produce new columns (via `DataPanel.map`), store the columns alongside the original data (via `DataPanel.update`), and extract an important subset of the datset (via `DataPanel.filter`).
 Under the hood, dataloading is multiprocessed so that costly I/O doesn't bottleneck our computation.
 Consider the example below where we use update a `DataPanel` with two new columns holding model predictions and probabilities.
 ```python
     # A simple evaluation loop using Mosaic
     dp: DataPane = ... # get DataPane